javidel/modern-data-warehouse/json/json.md

     ![Select count](./images/select-count.png)

-2. Now let's visualize the conent of the JSON tweets.
+2. Now let's visualize the content of the JSON tweets.
 For that we are going to use the **json\_serialize**.

     ```
         <copy>